 Dominic Gibbons Barrett is the Executive Director of Shalom Farms.
 He was drawn to the work by a passion for social justice and a belief in the transformative power of food.
 He came to Shalom Farms from Palmetto Project in Charleston, SC where he ran their statewide Youth, Families and Schools Programs.
 In addition to providing leadership on a number of local and regional food access initiatives, he served on the Governor’s Transition Council on Agriculture and Forestry and is on the board of the Virginia Food System Council where he works to develop statewide strategies to improve the food system in ways that benefit the most poor and marginalized communities.
 In 2010, Bread for the World recognized Dominic as one of the “the best and brightest young advocates” on issues of hunger.
 Other recognition include Style Weekly’s Top 40 Under 40, The Valentine’s Richmond History Maker award for social justice, and Style Weekly’s Power List.
-He is most proud to be the son of Chris and Anne, brother of Adella and Zach, Big Brother of Devonte, and spouse of Susan.
+He is most proud to be the spouse of Susan, father of Helen, son of Chris and Anne, brother of Adella and Zach, and Big Brother of Devonte.

 Steve Miles is the Director of Farm Operations for Shalom Farms.
 He has over fifteen years of horticultural experience with his primary focus being on sustainable methods of farming both in greenhouses and in the field.
 With a Masters of Theological Studies from Vanderbilt Divinity School, he is especially passionate about the theological connections between food and faith, and he cannot imagine a job that more fully encompasses his interests.
 Steve and his wife Amanda have three boys, Eden, Asher, and Ezra.
 When he’s not on the farm, Steve enjoys spending time with his family, playing music that Amanda doesn’t really like, reading “good” books, and surfing the fickle waves of the Outer Banks.